ManiniK/Task-4/README.md

-# Task-4 - Logistic Regression – Breast Cancer Detection
+# Task-4 - Logistic Regression

 ## Overview
 Logistic Regression model to classify tumors as Malignant (1) or Benign (0) using the Breast Cancer Wisconsin dataset.